H4NM/WhoYouCalling/README.md

 </details>

 ## Features:
-- Can monitor every running process.
+- Start or monitor an already running process.
+- Monitor every running process simultaneously.
-- Can monitor a specific process.
+- Create a full packet capture (.pcap) file per process.
-- Can start an executable and monitor it's process.
-- Can monitor additional related processes based on executable names.
+- Monitor processes based on process name.
-- Executables can be run as other users and in elevated and unelevated states.
+- Run executables as other users and in elevated and unelevated state.
-- Creates a full packet capture .pcap file per process.
-- Records TCPIP activities made by a processes, IPv4 and IPv6.
+- Record TCPIP activities, IPv4 and IPv6.
-- Records DNS requests and responses made and retrieved by applications.
+- Record DNS requests and responses.
-- Creates Wireshark filter for domains queried via DNS with the DNS responses.
+- Create Wireshark filter based on DNS responses for domains.
-- Can specify pcap filtering to only record TCPIP activity being sent from the process.
+- Specify pcap filtering to only record TCPIP activity being sent from the process.
-- Can be automated with a timer.
+- Timer for automated monitoring.
-- By default all monitoring is applied to all spawned child processes.
+- Monitoring is applied to all spawned child processes by default.
-- Can kill spawned process and its childprocesses on stop.
+- Spawned process and its childprocesses can be killed on stop.
-- Process and DNS results can be exported to JSON.
+- JSON output of results.
-- Can generate a Wireshark DFL filter per process.
+- Generate a Wireshark DFL filter per process.
-- Can generate a BPF filter per process.
+- Generate a BPF filter per process.

 ## Usage:
 (*Must be run as administrator - for packet capture and listening to ETW*)